-In this post, I will show how to install Hugo on Ubuntu in 3 different ways.
+In this post, I will show how to install Hugo on Ubuntu in three different ways.

 Hugo releases come in two flavors, namely standard and extended.
 The extended version differs in that it supports SASS/SCSS and PostCSS without any additional tooling or configuration.
-Therefore, you should opt for the extended version if you choose a Hugo theme that doesn’t use tools like Webpack for handling SASS/SCSS.
+Therefore, you should opt for the extended version if you choose a Hugo theme that uses Hugo pipes instead of tools like Webpack for handling SASS/SCSS.

 You can get the following error message while trying to build an “extended” website with the standard version:

 Error: Error building site: TOCSS: failed to transform "style.scss" (text/x-scss).
 Check your Hugo installation; you need the extended version to build SCSS/SASS.: this feature is not available in your current Hugo version, see https://goo.gl/YMrWcn for more information

 The first and obvious option would be to use the APT, a package-handling utility for Debian and Debian-based Linux distributions.
 The following command will install an official Hugo Debian package which shared with Ubuntu:

 But this command is not recommended as it will not install the latest version of Hugo.